-Why is it that “basic healthcare” seems anything but, well…basic?
+Why is it that “basic health insurance” seems anything but, well…basic?

 There are few topics as hard to navigate as basic medical insurance.
 There’s much information and technical jargon that makes finding health insurance coverage seem overwhelming.